GPlates/plate-model-manager/doc/source/plate_models.rst

 muller2019
 ----------

-**Time range:** 0 - 250 Ma
+**Time range:** 250 - 0 Ma

-**Layers:** Coastlines, COBs, ContinentalPolygons, Hotspots, Johansson2018LIPs, SeafloorFabric, StaticPolygons, Topologies, Whittaker2015LIPs
+**Layers:**

+- Coastlines
+- COBs
+- ContinentalPolygons
+- Hotspots
+- Johansson2018LIPs
+- SeafloorFabric
+- StaticPolygons
+- Topologies
+- Whittaker2015LIPs

-**Time-dependent rasters:** AgeGrids, SedimentThickness
+**Time-dependent rasters:**

+- AgeGrids
+- SedimentThickness

 **Description:** This plate model for the last 250 Ma is based on a mantle reference frame, ie it orients the plates relative to the mantle using a set of geodynamic rules to exclude geodynamically unreasonable